Centre Culturel Tibétain

 The Bodhicaryavatara has ten chapters dedicated to the development of bodhicitta (the mind of enlightenment) through the practice of the six perfections (Skt.
 Pāramitās).

-The coming study year Lama Jigmé Namgyal will give his commentary on this text in the Monday class.
+Lama Jigmé Namgyal will continue to give his commentary on this text in the Monday class.

-We will be using the translation of the root text by B. Alan Wallace (A Guide To The Bodhisattva Way Of Life, by Shantideva.
+We are using the translation of the root text by B. Alan Wallace (A Guide To The Bodhisattva Way Of Life, by Shantideva.
 Translated by Vesna A. Wallace and B. Alan Wallace).

 Dates: Mondays from 7 pm to 9 pm

 January: 9, 16, 23, 30